Holography vs. Scale Separation: AdS Scale separation

-In contrast, the asymptotic no-scale-separation condition avoids this difficulty.
-It is formulated directly in terms of the infinite-distance limit, where the KK tower is the relevant tower.
-One may wonder whether approaching this infinite-distance limit inevitably leads to a breakdown of the EFT, as happens when moving in the AdS moduli space.
-However, as we will show in Section~\ref{DC}, the fact that the scalar potential is not flat in this direction allows us to construct solutions in which the scalar field runs to infinity without an EFT breakdown.
+In contrast, the Asymptotic No-Scale-Separation Condition avoids this difficulty entirely.
+It is formulated directly in the infinite-distance limit where the KK tower \emph{is} the relevant tower.
+One might wonder whether this limit inevitably leads to an EFT breakdown, as happens when moving along moduli directions of AdS.
+However, as we will demonstrate in Section~\ref{DC}, the scalar potential is \emph{not} flat in this direction, and this allows us to construct smooth solutions in which the scalar field runs to infinity without encountering an EFT breakdown.

-We can now state the approximate version of the statement we wish to establish: in any AdS/CFT setup in which the AdS theory admits an Einstein gravity description in some region of moduli space, there exists a KK tower with masses